jjdelorme/vscode-transformer/README.md

 ## Configuration

+### ADC Environment Variable
-Create a `.vscode/launch.json` file in the project root and add the following configuration:
+The application uses the NodeJS SDK for invoking Vertex AI with Application Default Credentials.
+Create a `.vscode/launch.json` file in the project root and add the following configuration for the environment variable:
 ```diff
 	{
 		"version": "0.2.0",